-A comprehensive needs assessment in 2002 confirmed the need for a graduate nursing program in northeast Wisconsin.
-The Higher Learning Commission (HLC) conducted an accreditation review of the College in 2004 and granted permission for the College to begin offering a Masters of Science in Nursing degree in nursing with specialty tracks in administration and education.
+A comprehensive needs assessment in 2002 confirmed the need for a graduate nursing program in Northeast Wisconsin.
+The Higher Learning Commission (HLC) conducted an accreditation review of the College in 2004 and granted permission for the College to begin offering a Master of Science in nursing degree with specialty tracks in administration and education.
 The first graduate students were admitted in August 2004.
 The Commission for Collegiate Nursing Education (CCNE) accredited the baccalaureate program in 2003.
 A CCNE visited was completed in 2008, with accreditation received for an additional 10 years.
 The nursing program is also approved by the Wisconsin State Board of Nursing.
 The first class of MSN graduates received their degrees in 2007.
-January of 2008 marked the first cohort of students entering the 15 Month option, where students complete all of their general education courses and receive their nursing degree in 15 months.
+January of 2008 marked the first cohort of students entering the 15-Month option, where students complete all of their general education courses and receive their nursing degree in 15 months.

-With the growth and changing needs of higher education, the college broke ground in 2008 for a standalone campus located at 3201 Eaton Road, Green Bay, WI.
+With the growth and changing needs of higher education, the college broke ground in 2008 for a standalone campus located at 3201 Eaton Road Green Bay.
 The Higher Learning Commission granted the college approval to offer a Bachelor of Science in Radiologic Sciences (BSRS) and the ability to offer general education courses on campus.
 The college moved to its new location in 2009 and the name officially changed to Bellin College to signify degrees beyond nursing.
-In 2009, the college also celebrated its 100th year anniversary.
-The Radiologic Sciences program had a long standing history at Bellin Hospital.
-The Bellin School of Radiologic Technology was inaugurated in 1957, founded by Dr. Lyle Edelblute to alleviate the critical technologist shortage that existed in the field of x-ray technology.
+In 2009, the college also celebrated its 100-year anniversary.

+The Radiologic Sciences program had a long-standing history at Bellin Hospital.
+The Bellin School of Radiologic Technology was inaugurated in 1957, founded by Dr. Lyle Edelblute to alleviate the critical technologist shortage that existed in the field of X-ray technology.
 Two students were admitted to the class in 1957.
 The program was a two-year certificate.
-The bachelor's program offered a 4-year program of study that provided graduates with additional knowledge and skill in leadership plus 2 of 3 specialties: CAT scan, MRI, and/or Women's Imaging which included mammography and DEXA (bone densitometry).
+The bachelor's program offered a four-year program of study that provided graduates with additional knowledge and skill in leadership plus two of three specialties: CAT scan, MRI, and/or women's imaging, which included mammography and DEXA (bone densitometry).
 The first class graduated in 2013.

-In 2011, the Board of Trustees granted approval to begin offering a Family Nurse Practitioner option at the master level.
+In 2011, the Board of Trustees granted approval to begin offering a family nurse practitioner option at the master level.
 The first class entered in 2013.
-In 2015, the first class of Family Nurse Practitioner students graduated.
+In 2015, the first class of family nurse practitioner students graduated.

-In 2014, in partnership with Bellin Health, to help meet their need to have an 80% BSN nursing staff by 2020, the college collaborated to create a RN to BSN program.
-The first class graduated in 2017 and now the program is open to the public.
+In 2014, Bellin College partnered with Bellin Health, to help their ADN nurses earn a BSN.
+The health system goal was to have 80% of their nurses BSN prepared by 2020, the college collaborated to create a RN to BSN program.
+The first class graduated in 2017.
 The curriculum is unique and supports the needs of the working RN.

 In 2014, additional unfinished space in the Health Sciences Resource Center (HSRC) was completed to enhance the Center to include simulation spaces for labor and delivery, the operating room, critical care, as well as primary care exam rooms to meet the changing needs of simulation and inter-professional education.

-In 2016, the Board of Trustees granted approval to begin offering a Bachelors of Science degree in Diagnostic Medical Sonography (BSDMS).
+In 2016, the Board of Trustees granted approval to begin offering a Bachelor of Science degree in Diagnostic Medical Sonography (BSDMS).
 The Higher Learning Commission granted permission for the college to start this program.
-It is a three-year program, with students attending year round to earn their degree.
+It is a three-year program, with students attending year-round to earn their degree.
 The first class was admitted in fall of 2016.
-Additional space was completed in the HSRC area to accommodate a lab and two high end technology classrooms.
+Additional space was completed in the HSRC area to accommodate a lab and two high-end technology classrooms.